ML4SCI/DeepLearnHackathon/QMLChallenge/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/ML4SCI/DeepLearnHackathon/blob/qml/QMLChallenge/QMLChallenge.ipynb)

 In the example above, we train a __classical__ autoencoder.
 An example of a quantum autoencoder on the MNIST dataset is provided in the notebook `QMLChallenge_QAE.ipynb`

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/ML4SCI/DeepLearnHackathon/blob/qml/QMLChallenge/QMLChallenge_QAE.ipynb).

 image courtesy: [tensorflow](https://blog.tensorflow.org/2020/03/announcing-tensorflow-quantum-open.html), [prefetch](https://prefetch.eu/know/concept/bloch-sphere/).

+# Tips for working with Google Colaboratory

+To use the dataset with google drive in google colab, follow the steps below:
+- After opening the dataset link, click on "Add shortcut to drive".
+- Click the tab "All locations" add it to "My Drive".

+The code to mount google drive is present in `QMLChallenge.ipynb`

 ## Contributors